Reynato Puno: Case Management Information System (CMIS)

-The United States donated 50 computer units and other related equipment to the High Tribunal during the July 23, 2008 launching of the Case Management Information System (CMIS) by Reynato Puno and Kristie Kenney, to reduce the judiciary's case backlog and congested dockets.
+The United States donated 50 computer units and other related equipment to the High Tribunal during the July 23, 2008, launching of the Case Management Information System (CMIS) by Reynato Puno and Kristie Kenney, to reduce the judiciary's case backlog and congested dockets.
 The computers are part of the US $650,000 US Agency for International Development (Usaid) grant for the CMIS, "to develop the software, build the information structure, for technical assistance and training of the justices and court personnel (of the SC, Court of Tax Appeals, Court of Appeals and the Sandiganbayan)."

 Puno said: "We have our zero backlog program; we continue to review, revise and simplify the Rules of Court; we have established special courts, etc." Rule of Law Effectiveness (RoLE) Project of CMIS aims "to (1) reduce delay and prevent case congestion, as well as to generally speed up the pace of litigation, (2) strengthen judicial accountability and its integrity infrastructure, (3) enhance the capacity of Justices to manage caseload more efficiently and in a more convenient manner, (4) improve access to justice and public access to relevant information on cases, and (5) improve capacities for sound oversight planning, monitoring, and evaluation of court operations and performance and support better supervision of court operations."

 Small Claims Court Pilot Project

 On September 30, 2008, Puno officially launched the Small Claims Court Pilot Project, the "Rule of Procedure for Small Claims Cases" (AM No. 08-8-7-SC), effective in 22 pilot courts, per A.M.
 No. 141-2008.
 70% of Metro Manila Metropolitan Trial Courts' case loads consist of small claims cases, filed by indigents.
-The new Rule now provides for "an inexpensive and expeditious means to settle actions before first-level courts, excluding Sharia (شريعة Circuit Courts, for money claims not exceeding Ph P100,000.00.
+The new Rule now provides for "an inexpensive and expeditious means to settle actions before first-level courts, excluding Sharia (شريعة Circuit Courts, for money claims not exceeding PHP100,000.
 No attorneys are allowed and user-friendly forms are provided.
 Decisions are also required to be rendered on the first day of hearing.
 The decision in a small claims case shall be final and unappealable, except extra-ordinary appeals through certiorari."
 The Rule was promulgated by the Supreme Court of the Philippines pursuant to its "Increasing Access to Justice Program" with support funds from the United States Agency for International Development and the American Bar Association–Rule of Law Initiative.